 Making plans while you are legally competent and able to participate in planning your future will ensure that you, and your family, can take care of your affairs in accordance with your wishes.
-Here are FOUR important planning matters that you and your family need to consider:
+Here are four important planning matters that you and your family should consider:

 While legally competent, the person with dementia can give authority to a trusted third party to operate their bank account jointly with them or on their behalf.

 This authority can include a requirement for joint signatures on all financial accounts.
 This authority is invalid if completed once the person is no longer legally competent.

 You should also discuss your future financial affairs with a financial adviser and arrange how the person with dementia or their legal representative can access their finances.

 If the person with dementia wishes to make or update their will, it is essential they do so while they are legally competent.

 They must fully understand the implications of their will, appoint executors and sign the will document, and nominate where the will is to be kept.

 An enduring power of attorney is a legal arrangement that allows the person with dementia to appoint someone to act on their behalf in legal and financial matters when they are no longer able to do so themselves.